Genomics-HSE/AncestryGNN/README.md

  - "valshare" and "testshare": share of every population to include into validation and test datasets respectively.
 If "cleanshare" was specified, then these shares are taken from nodes that are left (non excluded).
  - "split_count": number of random splits into train-val-test subsets for crossvalidation.
  - "log_weights": False means that edge weights in the training graphs are taken as they are in the datafile, True sets logarithms of these weights.
+ - "classifiers": list of classifiers to be used in cross-validation.
+Each classifier is defined by a dictionary with mandatory field "model" (see below), optional model parameters and a title under which it will appear in results file.
+If a title is not specified, the model with attached parameter values will be used.
+Classifier model can be one of the following:
- - "heuristics": list of heuristic classifiers to be used in cross-validation.
-Possible values: ["EdgeCount", "EdgeCountPerClassize", "SegmentCount", "LongestIbd", "IbdSum", "IbdSumPerEdge"]
+   - Heuristics: "EdgeCount", "EdgeCountPerClassize", "SegmentCount", "LongestIbd", "IbdSum", "IbdSumPerEdge".
- - "community_detection": list of community detection algorithms to be used in cross-validation.
-Possible values: ["Spectral", "Agglomerative", "Girvan-Newmann", "LabelPropagation", "RelationalNeighbor"].
+   - Community detection algorithms: "Spectral", "Agglomerative", "Girvan-Newmann", "LabelPropagation", "RelationalNeighbor".
- - "mlps": list of multilayer perceptron architecture NN classifiers to be used in cross-validation.
-Possible values: ["MLP_3l_128h", "MLP_3l_512h", "MLP_9l_128h", "MLP_9l_512h"]
- - "gnns": list of graph neural network classifiers to be used in cross-validation.
-Possible values: ["TAGConv_9l_512h_nw_k3", "TAGConv_9l_128h_k3",
+   - Multilayer perceptrons: "MLP_3l_128h", "MLP_3l_512h", "MLP_9l_128h", "MLP_9l_512h".
+   - Graph neural networks: "TAGConv_9l_512h_nw_k3",
+                    "TAGConv_9l_128h_k3",
                     "TAGConv_3l_128h_w_k3",
                     "TAGConv_3l_512h_w_k3",